 - Fieldwork/Credit: Students earn 9-12 pass/fail credits for completing 45 fieldwork hours for each pass/fail credit over a 12 to 14-week semester-term.
 The placement term must coincide with the academic semester for which they are enrolled. - 2.
 Assignments: Students must engage in legal and law-related tasks.
 These tasks can vary with supervisor and assignment, but usually include such activities as: legal or policy research, writing briefs, memoranda or other legal and law-related documents, drafting pleadings, investigating cases, interviewing clients/witnesses, planning or implementing case or policy strategies with supervisor, observing events such as meetings, hearings, trials and depositions. - 3.
 Class Requirements: The course requires the student to: - a.
-Participate in either the General Externship Program Seminar (first-time externs) or in tutorial meetings with a faculty supervisor (repeat externs); - b.
+Participate in either the General Externship Program Seminar (first-time externs) or in tutorial meetings with a faculty supervisor (repeat externs);

+- b.
 Submit a learning plan, which is discussed and agreed to by the field supervisor; - c.
 Submit weekly reflective journals and timesheets - d.
-Have a mid-term evaluation (Week 6/7) and final evaluation (Week 12/14) with field supervisor, which will be submitted to the Extern Director

-- 4. Compensation: Students may receive both compensation and academic credit for an externship.
+Have a mid-term evaluation (Week 6/7) and final evaluation (Week 12/14) with field supervisor, which will be submitted to the Extern Director - 4.
+Compensation: Students may receive both compensation and academic credit for an externship only if the externship site has already successfully participated in the Extern Program in the previous two years.
 This can include stipends and third-party sources of funding.
 Students may also be reimbursed for reasonable out-of-pocket expenses which they would not have otherwise incurred except for undertaking the externship.
 Sites are under no expectation or obligation to offer a paid externship.
 If receiving any compensation, the student must notify the Externship Director at the time of application for approval or as soon as known.
 See the Externship Program's website for further information. - 5.
-Site-Visit: The school will conduct a mid-term visit with the field placement either through an in-person visit or video-conference meeting. - 6.
+Site-Visit: The school will conduct a mid-term visit with the field placement either through an inperson visit or video-conference meeting. - 6.
 Communication: The school will maintain contact with the field supervisor and student throughout the semester.
 Communications will be either through email or telephonic correspondence. - 7.
 Contact: The school will be accessible to support the student and field supervisor to ensure the learning and working experience is the best it can be.
 Any questions, concerns can be communicated to: